You are here

 We work in the following ways.

-- Setting standards of quality and safety that people have a right to expect whenever they receive care.
+- Making sure services meet fundamental standards that people have a right to expect whenever they receive care.

 - Monitoring, inspecting and regulating care services to make sure that they continue to meet the standards.